aarneranta/chalmers-advanced-python/labs/lab1/lab1.md

 `distance_between_stops(somedicts, stop1, stop2)` calculates the geographic distance between any two stops, based on their latitude and longitude.
 The distance is hence not dependent on the tram lines.
 Use the formula from [this Wikipedia description](https://en.wikipedia.org/wiki/Geographical_distance#Spherical_Earth_projected_to_a_plane), and notice that the `math` library is needed in the Python code.

+**New in version 1.1**.
+You can define this function easily by using the library [Haversine](https://pypi.org/project/haversine/).
+If you do it without the library, as in the original version, it will give you extra points.

 ### The dialogue function